Jamcre/bluetti-esp32-bridge/README.md

 We use the system to understand the pollutant exposure over time for the interns working at Loisaida.
 When the indoor air quality is too low, we can open a door and use a fan to circulate fresh air into the room.
 This quantifies and mitigates pollutant exposure.

+---

+## Hardware Setup
+Components:
+- The ESP CYD (Mainboard)
+- The SEN66 sensor
+- 3D printed case (CAD file available in Github @ ecolibrium2025-sensors/_hardware/_CAD)
+- JST cable connector

+Where each cable goes:
+Sensor -> CYD

+White -> Red
+Blue -> Black
+Green -> Blue
+Yellow -> Yellow
+Black is unused
+Red is unused

+Pins definitions
+A specific JST port is used (note which) SDA is set to SCL is set to

+How to install CYD firmware
+Pull the CYD_firmware.ino and the libraries (Arduino libraries folder) folder from github.
+Move them to their correct locations (clarify which)

+Upload via Arduino IDE (elaborate)

+How to set up wifi details
+Physical Mounting and Case
+Now these devices are full fledged air quality sensors.

+## Software Setup
+lvgl: usersetup montserral fonts -> 1
+eTSPI: left one pin unassigned we changed partition to Huge APP (Tools -> Partition) in User_Setup for the TFT library, left one line commnented out (double check with original library version)

+---
+## Other (probably to be sorted into technical docs)
 ### Ventilation Standards
 Usually standards regulate ventilation or filtration rather than pollutant levels so thats why there isnt much available.